17thshard/roshar-map-translation-editor/README.md

   An editor for the translation files used for interactive map and timeline of Roshar.
 Built using <a href="https://vuejs.org/">Vue.js</a> and <a href="https://electronjs.org/">Electron</a>.
 </p>

+## Usage

+You need to have the [app's repository](https://github.com/Palanaeum/roshar-map) cloned locally.
+Then, download the latest version of the editor for your operating from the [Releases](https://github.com/Palanaeum/roshar-map-translation-editor/releases) page.
+Note that the executables for Windows and MacOS are *not* signed, so you might be prompted on startup that the application is unsafe.
+On first launch, the application will ask you for a "working directory".
+Point it at your clone of the map repository.

+Come join our [Discord server](https://discord.gg/x9hjkKXBew) for translation work if you have any trouble, otherwise need help, or simply want to coordinate a translation effort!

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Please familiarize yourself with it if you wish to contribute.